daniyal-abbassi/telegrafjs-starting-tutorial/README.md

 ```

 ### Chains Of Middlewars

-You can modify and add propertis to `ctx` object which is usefull for sessions and database.
+You can "chain" middlewares together using `bot.use()`.
+This is powerful because each middleware can modify the `ctx` object before passing it to the next handler.
+This is useful for things like analytics, authorization, or pre-populating data.

-here we add a role and responed time to `ctx` object :
+Here, we'll create a simple middleware to log response times and add a `role` to the context state. :

 ```js
 // Middleware to add a custom property to the context